-It was the Fourth of July this Wednesday, resulting in a number of websites rolling out special themed logos and skins in order to celebrate Independence Day digitally.
+Every year a number of websites rolling out special themed logos and skins in order to celebrate Independence Day digitally.
 As the latter name suggests, the holiday commemorates the adoption of the Declaration of Independence, which occurred on the 4th of July 1776.
 Fireworks and flags are a common feature of Fourth of July celebrations, and as such it’s no real surprise that they tend to be common motifs in any representation in logo form or otherwise.

 The use of fireworks on the Fourth of July is said to be a symbolic representation of the Battle of Baltimore in 1812, which occurred at the end of the war.
 The lyrics of The Star-Spangled Banner, the United States’ national anthem and often an integral part of Independence Day celebrations, are the words of a poem entitled Defence of Fort McHenry written by Francis Scott Key.
 The prevalence of red, white and blue during the holiday is – hopefully – pretty obvious, these being the colours of the US flag, nicknamed “Old Glory” by early nineteenth century sea captain William Driver.

-So what about the logos?
+So what about the Fourth of July Logos?

-Bing chose a simple but effective motif for their Fourth of July landing page: a majestic bald eagle, the national bird of the United States of America.
+Bing chose a simple but effective motif for their Fourth of July landing page.
+A majestic bald eagle, the national bird of the United States of America.